 The smallest countries in the world have always intrigued me.
 How did they manage to remain independent and not get swallowed up by their much larger neighbors?
-How different would it feel to live in a country smaller than many cities?
-How closely related is the culture to that of the nearby countries?
+What would it feel to live in a country smaller than many cities?
+How similar is the culture to that of the nearby countries?
 I realized this summer, as we traveled to both San Marino and Luxembourg, that I have now been to the seven smallest countries in Europe.
 Here are some interesting facts about these tiny countries.

 At just 0.17 square miles (0.44 square kilometers) the Vatican is the world’s smallest independent nation.
 The Disneyland theme park in California is bigger than the Vatican.
 It sits entirely within the city of Rome, and the Vatican has less than 800 residents, none of whom are permanent residents.